 Sometimes, we do book organized tours in order to avoid the hassle of wasting precious time on the road when getting to a place by public transportation.
 Or we just want to be less stressed and see the most we can in one day.

 For that reason, we opt to pay something extra for the tour.
 While still roaming around on location on our own.

 Therefore, taking a Cinque Terre tour from Florence might be an option for you.
-I would choose one when I want to get directly there, have a clear schedule, fit as much possible in a day, but still have the liberty to see the places by myself once I’m there.
+I would choose one when I want to get directly there, have a clear schedule, and fit as much as possible in a day, but still have the liberty to see the places by myself once I’m there.

-And sometimes the train fees, boat fees, and all other costs, however, add up.
+Sometimes the train fees, boat fees, and all other costs, however, add up.

 Here are the top 3 options to consider: